HexaEngine/Hexa.NET.ImGui/README.md

 ## Features

 - **Comprehensive Wrapper**: Integrates the core Dear ImGui library along with essential addons such as ImGuizmo, ImNodes, and ImPlot.
 - **Backends**: Includes a collection of native backends in the Hexa.NET.ImGui.Backends package. (incl.
-Win32, OSX, D3D11, D3D12, Metal, OpenGL2, OpenGL3, Vulkan and extra packages for SDL2 and GLFW)
+Android, Win32, OSX, D3D9, D3D10, D3D11, D3D12, Metal, OpenGL2, OpenGL3, Vulkan and extra packages for SDL2 and GLFW)
 - **FreeType Fonts**: Allows better text rendering and colored fonts to be loaded.
 - **Multi Viewport Support**: Enables seamless multi-viewport rendering for advanced UI scenarios.
 - **Active Development**: Regular updates and improvements to ensure compatibility with the latest Dear ImGui features and .NET advancements.